ingogriebsch/sample-spring-web-simple-restcontroller/README.md

 [![Dependatbot Status](https://api.dependabot.com/badges/status?host=github&repo=ingogriebsch/sample-spring-web-simple-restcontroller)](https://app.dependabot.com/accounts/ingogriebsch/repos/152552113)
 [![License](http://img.shields.io/:license-apache-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)

-This sample shows you how to implement a simple REST controller with Spring Web (and Spring Boot).
+This sample shows how to implement a simple REST controller with Spring Web (and Spring Boot).

 ## Used frameworks
 Collection of the mainly used frameworks in this project.
-There are more, but they are not that present inside the main use case therefore they are not listed here.
+There are more, but they are not that present inside the main use case, therefore they are not listed here.

 *   [Spring Web](https://docs.spring.io/spring/docs/4.3.12.RELEASE/spring-framework-reference/htmlsingle/#spring-web)
 *   [Spring Boot](https://docs.spring.io/spring-boot/docs/1.5.10.RELEASE/reference/htmlsingle)